KanopusDev/Polris/README.md

 ## 📝 License

-This project is licensed under the Canopus Development Software License Agreement - see the LICENSE file for details.
+This project is licensed under the Kanopus Development Software License Agreement - see the LICENSE file for details.

 ## ⚠️ Important Notes